cloudsummer/CM-Drug/README.md

 "CM-Drug-2.R" is used to process Phase 2 data.

-(The data from LINCS2020 is the most recent, published in December 2021.
-The new dataset not only contains a significantly larger amount of data but has also undergone adjustments in terms of standardization and other methodologies.
+(The data from LINCS2020 is the most recent, published in 2021.
+The new dataset not only contains a significantly larger amount of data but has also provided more abundant meta-information on compounds.
 It is recommended to utilize the new data.)

 After creating the Docker container, preparing the files, and setting the working directory, you can run the code.